 Use the following bar codes to specify how long you want the laser aimer to remain on after the trigger is released.
-Scan the 10 Second Scan Duration bar code to set the duration to 10 seconds (default setting for Granit 1910i1D/1911i1D scanners).
+Scan the 10 Second Scan Duration bar code to set the duration to 10 seconds (default).
 Scan the Laser Aimer - Scan Duration bar code to set a different duration, then set the duration by scanning digits (0 - 65,535 ms) from the Programming Chart, beginning on page 353.
 Scan Save to finish.

-10 Second Scan Duration
+\10 Second Scan Duration